10 ways to avoid being eaten by a shark

-Australia topped the list for the most fatal shark attacks recorded in 2014 with two fatalities and 11 people injured by the animals.
+Australia topped the list for having the largest number of deadly shark attacks in 2014 with two fatalities and 11 people injured by the animals.

-Earlier this month, Japanese surfer Tadashi Nakahara was killed at Ballina on the NSW north coast when a shark attacked him.
+Earlier this month, Japanese surfer Tadashi Nakahara was killed at Ballina on the New South Wales north coast when a shark attacked him.
 The beaches were closed for a number of days following the attack with numerous shark sightings.

 Beaches off Newcastle were also shut for more than a week last month when a monster great white was spotted lurking off the coast.